ashirsaleh/PoliceCrimeDiary/README.md

 # PoliceCrimeDiary
-You  need to have phpmyadmin on your computer
+-The project was done using codeigniter (php franework) -You need to have phpmyadmin on your computer
+-Create db, or import from the project files
+-Go to the project root,
-Then run php spark serve - to run the project
+-Then run php spark serve - to run the project

-Codeigniter 4 was used to the project